openaps/docs/docs/Using-openaps-Tools/using.md

   }
 ]
 ```
-Hint: if this doesn't work, check to make sure that your Dexcom receiver is plugged into your RPi ;-)
+Hint: if this doesn't work, check to make sure that your Dexcom receiver is plugged into your Raspberry Pi ;-)

 Just like with the pump, you can use the `-h` argument to call the help files.
 For example: